 Net inflows from these countries are represented with positive numbers while net outflows are represented with negative numbers.
-(1)(2) 2019-2021 revised data; 2022 and 2023 preliminary data.
+2019-2021 revised data; 2022 and 2023 preliminary data.

 Foreign direct investment in the Republic historically has originated mainly from the United States, Spain and Canada.
 In 2019, 62.9% of foreign direct investment inflows came from the United States, Mexico and Spain.
 In 2020, 49.3% of foreign direct investment inflows came from the United States, Mexico and Spain.
 In 2021, 68.3% of foreign direct investment inflows came from the United States, Mexico and Canada.
-In 2022, 58.7% of foreign direct investment in flows came from the United States, Mexico and Canada.
+In 2022, 58.7% of foreign direct investment inflows came from the United States, Mexico and Canada.
+In 2022, 58.7% of foreign direct investment inflows came from the United States, Mexico and Canada.
 In 2023, 53.4% of foreign direct investment inflows came from the United States, Spain and Mexico.